ozolotareva/DESMOND/README.md

 ### Input

- * a matrix of normalized gene expressions; first row and column contain gene and sample names respectively
+ * matrix of normalized gene expressions; first row and column contain gene and sample names respectively
- * a network of gene interactions; list of edges in a format gene1\tgene2 or network in NDEx format https://home.ndexbio.org/about-ndex/
+ * network of gene interactions; list of edges in a format gene1\tgene2 or network in NDEx format https://home.ndexbio.org/about-ndex/

 ### Usage example